alexdmoss/right-sizer/README.md

 # right-sizer

-Kubernetes Controller to create VPA (VerticalPodAutoscaler) policies and other resource request/limit settings on resources within the cluster.
+Kubernetes Controller to create VPA (VerticalPodAutoscaler) policies on deployments within the cluster.

 ---